msc24x/showdown/docs/docs/setup.md

 #### Not using --privileged
 The ISOLATE uses root privileges of the host machine as explained [here.](https://www.ucw.cz/moe/isolate.1.html#:~:text=Isolate%20is%20designed%20to%20run%20setuid%20to%20root.%20The%20sub%2Dprocess%20inside%20the%20sandbox%20then%20switches%20to%20a%20non%2Dprivileged%20user%20ID%20(different%20for%20each%20%2D%2Dbox%2Did).%20The%20range%20of%20UIDs%20available%20and%20several%20filesystem%20paths%20are%20set%20in%20a%20configuration%20file%2C%20by%20default%20located%20in%20/usr/local/etc/isolate)

-Due to which, the docker container for any Showdown instance must be started as `--privileged`
+Due to this, the docker container for any Showdown instance must be started as `--privileged`

 #### Error while "Initializing isolate box"
 This should be due to your control group's version.
 By default your machine might